 A tour of the Ledenika Cave lasts about 1 hour.

-Situated 2 kilometers from Karlukovo in north-central Bulgaria, the Prohodna Cave is one of the greatest and most accessible caves in Bulgaria.
+Situated 2 kilometers from Karlukovo in north-central Bulgaria, the Prohodna Cave is one of Bulgaria’s greatest and most accessible caves.
 It’s a major attraction in the Karlukovo Gorge, one of the country’s largest karst areas, located within Iskar-Panega Geological Park.

-Prohodna Cave is a tunnel cave of 262 meters long, making it the longest of its kind in Bulgaria.
-There are two entrances at each end, respectively the Big Entrance and the Small Entrance.
+Prohodna Cave is a tunnel cave 262 meters long, making it the longest of its kind in Bulgaria.
+The cave’s name reflects its shape, meaning something like “Passage Cave.” there are two entrances at each end, the Big Entrance and the Small Entrance.
 The former is no less than 45 meters high—Bulgaria’s largest cave vault, so large that it’s suitable for bungee jumping.
-The cave’s name reflects its shape, meaning something like “Passage Cave”.

 Additionally, there are also two large adjacent holes in the ceiling, which resemble a pair of enormous eyes.
 This is the most famous feature of Prohodna Cave, known locally as Oknata.